snowball-lv/regex/README.md

 ## What's missing

 - `{}` operator
-- All matches are anchored at first input character
+- All matches are anchored at the first input character
 - Escape sequence for specifying code points
 - Tests!